bthiru005c/iris_cloud_code/README.md

 *NOTE: THE TRIGGERS FILE MUST BE NAMED *triggers.json**

-On startup, cloudcode reads the triggers file, present in the configuration directory (same path as *config.json* file).
+On startup, cloudcode reads the triggers file */usr/local/iris_cloud_code/triggers/triggers.json*.
 The content of **triggers.json** file should be an array of JSON objects - each JSON object has the following keys

  - **appDomain**